Bernie Sanders on Criminal Justice

 The interesting thing is, America hasn’t always been like this.
 Here’s how much our incarceration rate has spiked domestically over the last century:

 This video highlights the racial bias in the American criminal justice system:

 How much does mass incarceration cost us?

-Regarding reforming people, the answer is no. In fact, incarceration aggravates the situation.
+Regarding rehabilitating people, the answer is no. In fact, incarceration aggravates the situation.
 Young people who go to jail or juvenile detention centers have decreased literacy rates, can expect lower grades, drop out of school at a higher rate, and end up committing more crime.
-Beyond suffering from limited access to education or safe conditions while in prison, having a criminal record makes it harder to get a job — particularly for blacks:
+Beyond suffering from limited access to education or unsafe conditions while in prison, having a criminal record makes it harder to get a job — particularly for blacks.

-A 2014 National Research Council report — which studied years of evidence of crime trends, causes of rising prison populations, and consequences of imprisonment — concluded that nearly every aspect of our country’s “historically unprecedented and internationally unique” rise in incarceration since the 1970s has not been worth the benefit in crime reduction.
-Indeed, the report recommended that the U.S. revise its current sentencing laws (particularly with regards to drug enforcement) and cut back prison rates.
+A 2014 National Research Council report concluded that the “historically unprecedented and internationally unique” rise in incarceration since the 1970s has not been worth the benefit in crime reduction.
+Indeed, the report recommended that the U.S. revise its current sentencing laws and cut back prison rates.

 Did the bill work to reduce crime?

 Not really.
 These “tough on crime” laws achieved only a slightly decrease crime rates.
 The National Academy of Sciences published an impressive, comprehensive study on the effects of increased incarceration on crime rates.
 They found only a modest relationship between incarceration and lower crime rates.
 A 2015 Brennan Center report found that increased incarceration in the 1990s caused a 6 percent drop in property crime and had no impact on nationwide decreases in violent crime.
 A 2017 study concluded that incarceration does not make us safer and attributes 75 to 100 percent of the crime reductions to factors other than incarceration.